Aritra-Palit/Aritra-Palit/README.md

 - 👋 Hi, I’m @Aritra-Palit
 - 👀 I’m interested in developing programs, GUI based softwares.
-- 🌱 I’m currently a student of BCA 2nd year.
+- 🌱 I’m currently a student of MCA 2nd year.
 - 💞️ I’m looking to collaborate on various projects on Java(GUI), C Programming and Python Programming.
 - 📫 You can reach me by my email address 'aritrapalit14@gmail.com' on by any of the means attached below.